fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 </configuration>
 {% endhighlight %}

-To access the setting `Name` do the following:
+Each setting is serialized into its string representation (notice the `serializeAs` attribute for each `setting`) in the config file; the following code deserializes the setting `Name` back to its CLR type at run time.

 ```csharp
 var name = Properties.Settings.Default.Name;
 ```

-Additionally you may also want to have a look at the `Settings.Designer.cs` file to get a feel how this works.
+Additionally, you may also want to have a look at the `Settings.Designer.cs` file to get a feel how this works.

 The *Application* and *User* Scopes
 -----------------------------------